The Significance and Celebration Of Gudhi Padwa

 ‘Om Sri Brahma, Sri Vishnu , Mahadev, please enable me to absorb the principle of creation and the Panchatattva (five tattvas) that are present in the Universe.
 Let this divine consciousness be preserved and this energy be used for my spiritual growth and enlightment.’

-The Festive Celebrations in Gudi Padwa
+The Festive Celebrations in Gudhi Padwa

-In Maharashtra, the festive celebration start with thorough cleaning of the house and courtyards a day prior or on the day of Gudi Padwa.
+In Maharashtra, the festive celebration start with thorough cleaning of the house and courtyards a day prior or on the day of Gudhi Padwa.
 All the family members take bath at the crack of dawn, and wear new festive attire.
 Women and girls wear colorful and vibrant sarees with zari brocade, salwar kurti or any ethnic traditional attire.
-Women adorn themselves with ornaments rooted to their culture such as gold nose pins, , gold earrings, necklaces and anklets.
+Women adorn themselves with ornaments rooted to their culture such as gold nose pins, gold earrings, necklaces and anklets.
 Married women wear green colored glass bangles with golden kadas (type of bangle).
 Women and girls wear beautiful fragrant flower hair garland made of Mogra (Indian Jasmine).
 Men and young boys wear ethnic attire such as Dhoti kurtas.

-The hoisting of Gudi is incomplete without a beautiful Rangoli.
+The hoisting of Gudhi is incomplete without a beautiful Rangoli.
 Rangoli is a quintessential art form that is created to decorate home, courtyard and temple during auspicious Indian festival.
-Women and girls decorate the space around Gudi with creative vibrant Rangolis made of herbal colors, flowers or petals.
+Women and girls decorate the space around Gudhi with creative vibrant Rangolis made of herbal colors, flowers or petals.
 Rangoli patterns include elements of trees, birds, leaves, elephants, fish, sacred symbols such as Om, Swastik, Mangal; other elements such flowers, lamps and many elements of Mother Nature.
 Rangoli created of vibrant colors or petals fill the ambiance with energy and enthusiasm.

-The elder of the family raises the Gudi and performs Puja to protect the family from all the difficulties and calamities.
+The elder of the family raises the Gudhi and performs Puja to protect the family from all the difficulties and calamities.
 The Puja starts with the invocation of Sri Ganesha, Sri Lakshmi and Sri Saraswati.
 Offering made of Neem leaves and jaggery is distributed on this day.
 The combination of Neem and Jaggery symbolizes that life is filled with happiness and disappointments, joy and sorrow, opportunities and obstacles.
 Apart from this, Maharashtrian homes prepare lip smacking delicacies such as Puran Poli, Srikhand -Puri, Modaks, Ladoos, Basundi, Coconut Barfis, Kothimbir Vadi, Sabudana Vada, Alu Vadi, Batata Vada and many more delicious preparations.

 One of the fun-loving and festive activity is inviting friends and family at home for puja or festive gathering.
 Folks enjoy the festive merriment with all the sweet delicacies, participating in cultural functions organized in community groups or housing complexes.
 The whole purpose is to celebrate every auspicious moment of this day with near and dear ones.

-Gudi Padwa Wishes
+Gudhi Padwa Wishes

 Given the festive significance, greeting family and friends is the vital part of the celebratory activities.
 People greet their friends and family members in person, on phone or through social media messaging.
 Festive greetings are integral way of spreading happiness and remind the ones you love that your are thinking about them.
-Below are some of the festive greetings for Gudi Padwa in Marathi and in English.
+Below are some of the festive greetings for Gudhi Padwa in Marathi and in English.

-Gudi Padwa Wishes in Marathi
+Gudhi Padwa Wishes in Marathi

 वसंताची पहाट घेऊन आली,